mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="46"></a>**#46** -- Never appear too perfect

 **Transgression**: Joe Orton and Kenneth Halliwell tried to "make it" together, but only Orton succeeded.
-Unfortunately, he didn't notice his partner's envy, didn't even try to downplay his superiority, and also didn't leave him; he ended up being perfect right up until Halliwell beat him to death with a hammer.
+Unfortunately, he didn't notice his partner's envy, didn't even try to downplay his superiority, but didn't leave him either; he ended up being perfect right up until Halliwell beat him to death with a hammer.

 **Observance**: Learning from the downfall of other powerful families, Cosimo de' Medici did his best to disguise his wealth and influence.
 He ran everything through others, never politicized in public, avoided luxury, was deferential to those "above him"... and still had all the power in the background.